 - The areas around rail and road loading installations, additive and metering facilities, extending approximately 1.2 m around the facility with bund on all sides.

-- Areas below pressurised spheres and bullets.
+- Areas below pressurized spheres and bullets.

 - Curbs, when required to retain spilled materials, shall normally extend from the bottom of the paving to a height sufficient to contain the full contents of the largest atmospheric tank in the area.
-Concrete surfaces normally exposed to acids or similar corrosive materials shall be provided with protective coatings such as acid/alkali resistant tiling.
+Concrete surfaces normally exposed to acids or similar corrosive materials shall be provided with protective coatings such as acid/alkali-resistant tiling.

-- All paving shall be sloped towards drainage points, the minimum slope shall be 1 in 125 and maximum fall shall be 150 mm, except for floors of control rooms, operator houses, and MCC room which shall be laid level.
-High points of paving shall generally be coincident with finished floor elevation applicable to the area under consideration.
+- All paving shall be sloped towards drainage points, the minimum slope shall be 1 in 125 and the maximum fall shall be 150 mm, except for floors of control rooms, operator houses, and MCC room which shall be laid level.
+High points of paving shall generally be coincident with the finished floor elevation applicable to the area under consideration.

 - The type and surfacing of roads and access ways for maintenance vehicles access shall be as shown on the plot plan.

-- Unpaved areas within the battery limits of utility plant and process unit areas, administration and parking areas, shall be graded and surfaced with a minimum of 50 mm of gravel, crushed stone or other suitable material.
+- Unpaved areas within the battery limits of utility plant and process unit areas, administration and parking areas, shall be graded and surfaced with a minimum of 50 mm of gravel, crushed stone, or other suitable material.

-- Offsite areas such as tank farms inside bund walls, pipe racks and areas alongside roads, will not normally be surfaced except where required for maintenance or as specified in statutory regulations.
+- Offsite areas such as tank farms inside bund walls, pipe racks, and areas alongside roads, will not normally be surfaced except where required for maintenance or as specified in statutory regulations.